 It seems they’re taking their own advice.
 Over 90% of sites owned by Google—including Google News, YouTube, and content promoted through their Google Ads network—send encrypted traffic:

-…But Google have said they’re working hard to make this figure closer to 100%.
+…But Google has said they’re working hard to make this internet figure closer to 100%.

 4 Key SEO Benefits of Using HTTPS

-These days, there’s more to SEO than HTTPS certificates.
+These days, there’s more to SEO than SSL certificates.

 It’s unlikely that a switch from HTTP to HTTPS will skyrocket your rankings to page one.
 It takes an entire strategy—including on-page SEO, acquiring backlinks, and creating SEO content —to see SEO success.

-However, there’s no doubting that making the switch has SEO benefits.
+However, there’s no doubt that making the switch has SEO benefits.
 Those include: